StanJulia/CmdStan.jl/docs/src/INTRO.md

 The default value for the `output_format` argument in Stanmodel() is :array which causes stan() to call a (dummy) conversion method convert_a3d() and returns an array of values.

-Currently 3 other values for `output_format` are used, i.e. :dataframe, :mambachain and :mcmcchain.
+Currently 4 other values for `output_format` are used, i.e. :dataframe, :mambachain and :mcmcchain.
 The associated methods for `convert_a3d` are provided by StanDataFrames, StanMamba and StanMCMCChain.
+CmdStan.jl also provides the output_format option :namedarray

 ## Other MCMC options in Julia